Melinda Upton - Chair

 Melinda has extensive experience across all aspects of brand protection, exploitation and enforcement, both in Australia and globally.
 She has acted for domestic and global companies across a range of sectors including construction, retail, hospitality, real estate and technology.
 She has worked side by side with corporate, financial services and insolvency colleagues on transactions involving significant IP assets in the Asia, North American and European regions.
 Melinda regularly presents on protecting and maximising the value of brands, addressing issues such as trademark protection and enforcement, IP policy, corporate branding and rebranding strategies, marketing and advertising, social media, green marketing and other intellectual property issues.
 She has also acted extensively for a number of pro bono clients.

 Melinda is a passionate advocate for workplace health and wellbeing in the legal profession.
 She established DLA Piper’s first bespoke mental health and wellbeing program called SPEAK, is a founding member of DLA Piper’s International Health & Wellbeing Steering Committee, and works tirelessly to raise awareness about mental ill health, and help drive positive change across our industry.
+Melinda is also a strong advocate for the advancement of women to leadership positions.
+She served as Chair of DLA Piper’s global Leadership Alliance for Women (LAW) initiative – a program designed to foster an environment of support, encouragement and shared insight for women, and to inspire our future leaders.

 When Melinda isn’t working, you’ll find her enjoying backyard cricket with her family and friends, on the tennis court or doing “the bay” with one of her running friends or gorgeous collie, Watson.